cncf/tag-security/governance/roles.md

 responsibility is to provide visibility into the underlying issue so that it can be identified and remedied as early as possible.

-Lastly, the facilitator is expected to, based on their experiences while working with security assessments, to identify any recurring issues or processes (i.e.
+Lastly, the facilitator is expected, based on their experiences while working with security assessments, to identify any recurring issues or processes (i.e.
 "pain points") that impede reviews, and provide recommendations to the TAG-Security co-chairs on how to remedy or prevent said issues (i.e. does a